jfass/tkk/README.md

 There are a number of additions to the asetniop chords to expand this project into a more general keyboard.
 Also my keyboard only has eight keys, so doesn't use the thumbs at all.
 I'll explain below.

-For the perpose of this guide I'm representing chords with a series of '.'s and '#'s.
+For the purpose of this guide I'm representing chords with a series of '.'s and '#'s.
 The '#'s represent a key being pressed down, and the '.'s a key left unpressed.
 Read from left to right the keys represented are the left pinky key through to the right pinky key.

 ### Numbers
 The numbers all use .### on the left as somewhat of a prefix, and then follows a binary sequence from 0 to 9.